klavinslab/protocols_aquarium_1_0/materials_prep/media/Yeast/make_YPAD_media.md

 ##Protocol##

+1. Label the empty 1000 mL bottle
-1. Weight out yeast extract, peptone, dextrose, and adenine sulfate (and optional agar) and add to 1000 mL bottle
+2. Weight out yeast extract, peptone, dextrose, and adenine sulfate (and optional agar) and add to 1000 mL bottle
-2. Add 500 mL dIH2O to bottle, close cap tightly and shake to mix
+3. Add 500 mL dIH2O to bottle, close cap tightly and shake to mix
-3. Add water to 800 mL mark on bottle, shake again to mix
+4. Add water to 800 mL mark on bottle, shake again to mix
-4. Place cap on bottle loosely
+5. Place cap on bottle loosely
-5. Stick autoclave tape on the cap
+6. Stick autoclave tape on the cap
-6. Autoclave 15 minutes at 110°C, minimal drying cycle (optional cycle).
+7. Autoclave 15 minutes at 110°C, minimal drying cycle (optional cycle).

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -